 Contact person: Stella

 An acoustic guitar, a keyboard and a bass guitar are regular fixtures.
 When musical friends are able to join in, the band is boosted by instruments such as drums or a clarinet.
-Although affiliated to the Youth Mass, members of the JAM Band currently range in age from children to ’40 somethings’.
+Members of the JAM Band currently range in age from teenagers to ’40 somethings’.

 We have an inclusive approach and welcome fellow musicians who would like to share their talents with the congregation.
 If you can play an instrument or sing and you’d like to have fun performing with the band for an audience, come and take part.